satyakonmsft/skype-docs/Skype/Trusted-Application-API/samples/AnonMeetingJoinSamples/README.md

 The Trusted Application sample deploys to an Azure Cloud Service and:

 - Permits anonymous sign-in
-- Creation of an adhoc meeting URL
+- Creates an adhoc meeting URL

 The sample Web SDK application interacts with the Trusted Application sample and contains two demos: